JustinSmethers/website/blog_posts/building_a_new_feature_entirely_on_my_phone_with_codex/building-a-new-feature-entirely-on-my-phone-with-codex.md

 In the end, this website now supports tagging posts, and this was a fun glimpse into the world of agentic coding.
 I didn’t write a line of code and saw this feature completed end-to-end while in the passenger seat of a car.
 Feels genuinely revolutionary in some ways.
 If I tightened the development loop (maybe by automating more tests and finding a way for Codex to show me the changes in a dev environment), this would a viable workflow for some serious development work.

 Side note: this could make folding phones more useful.
 Might be nice to review code on a larger screen.

+Update: I thought of a simple change to make while lying in bed.
+I fired up Codex again on my phone, created a new task, and asked it to make the change.
+It did it perfectly in one go again and I had a PR ready to merge in the morning.
+Truly wild.